Modern slavery statement

-Based on our review of the directly owned public companies, key directly owned private companies, and operational and property backed businesses in our investment portfolio, we are satisfied that the large majority have appropriate policies and procedures in place to minimise the risk of slavery and human trafficking.
+Based on our review of the directly owned public companies, key directly owned private companies and operational and property backed businesses in our investment portfolio, we are satisfied that the large majority have appropriate policies and procedures in place to minimise the risk of slavery and human trafficking.
 Those companies that lacked specific policies on this issue were mostly companies that we consider to be low risk given the nature and location of their employees.
 Only in a very small number of public companies, where we are a small shareholder, do we consider there to be a potential risk.
-We are trying to engage further with management of these companies on this issue.
+We continue to engage with the management of these companies on this issue.
 There were no reported cases with respect to modern slavery at any of the companies we reviewed.
-However, this is an area we will continue to monitor.
+However, this is an area we will continue to monitor closely.

 We try to ensure that adequate information and training is provided to all our employees, contractors or visitors on all relevant matters.
 Here are some examples of the information and training we provide:

-- Our managers are provided with a range of leadership training and are assisted by our HR team in HR-related matters including in relation to recruitment, remuneration and employee wellbeing.
+- managers are provided with a range of leadership training and are assisted by our HR team in HR-related matters including recruitment, remuneration and employee wellbeing